Project « The popularity and accessibility of Asian Art in Europe (1850-1950) »

 Researchers have focused their work on museum collections and paid less attention to how Asian art grew in popularity.
-This project is investigating whether the appeal of China and Japan was part of a late Japonisme movement and also the role played by the associations and exhibitions, but also individuals, collectors and dealers, in furthering the knowledge of Asian art in Europe.
+This project is investigating whether the appeal of China and Japan was part of a late Japonisme movement and also to what extent associations and exhibitions, individuals, collectors and dealers influenced the appearance of Asian Art in homes in Europe.

 Axes de recherche :